The Simpsons Sing the Blues: Reception

 The New York Times placed the album on their list of worst albums of the year in 1990, stating that "The television series was at least mildly subversive, not to mention funny; the album mangles old songs and takes no chances with bland new ones" People described it as a "slick, supercommercial novelty act", and that it seemed the producer's main goal was money rather than comedy or drama.
-Florida Flambeau expressed relief that the album wasn't a Christmas record, though felt that it was "mostly pointless" without being paired with the funny visuals of the show, and wished more songs had been written specifically for the characters.
+Florida Flambeau expressed relief that the album wasn't a Christmas record, although felt that it was "mostly pointless" without being paired with the funny visuals of the show, and wished more songs had been written specifically for the characters.
 Thrust magazine expressed disdain that such a popular album was created by fictional recording artists, noting "Most people have to die before they sell so many records, but The Simpsons will never die.
 They don't exist".
-Commoner found it as an example of the rampant commercialization of The Simpsons in the early 90s.
+Commoner found it as an example of the rampant commercialization of The Simpsons in the early 1990s.

-Hatchet negatively compared it to the 1997 TV series soundtrack album Songs in the Key of Springfield, noting that the latter is "actually funny".
+Hatchet negatively compared it to the 1997 television series soundtrack album Songs in the Key of Springfield, noting that the latter is "actually funny".
 Lambda felt the new album would be a "nice change" from the former, whose single “Do the Bartman” had become tiring.